Passage to Ireland

 |

 Carlingford Castle in County Louth, Ireland. on a rocky outcrop by the shore, overlooking the harbour.
 On occasions also the home of his half-brother William Gorm de Lacy The castle is a D-shaped enclosed castle.
 The curtain wall on the western side had a rectangular gatehouse and a square flanking tower.
 Portions of the northern tower of this gatehouse still remain.
 The curtain wall was well protected with deep embrasures with narrow defensive slits.
-During the second half of the 13th century, a large rectangular hall was added by William Gorm de Lacy on the eastern side.
-This hall had two main floors over a basement which is now partly filled with masonry.
-The great hall sited on the first floor of the castle overlooking the harbour.
+During the second half of the 13th century, William Gorm de Lacy added a large rectangular hall on the eastern side.
+This hall had two main floors over a basement, which is now partly filled with masonry.
+The great hall is situated on the castle's first floor overlooking the harbour.

 |